 The North Richland Hills Public Works Department is responsible for the maintenance of more than 543 lane miles of city streets, as well as traffic control signals, street signs and pavement markings.
 We strive to maintain an efficient and effective transportation system by extending the life of the pavement on all of our city streets, updating and optimizing traffic signal timing plans, maintaining street signs and replacing pavement markings.

-- For information on major street construction projects in North Richland Hills, please view our current Capital Projects.
+- For information on major street construction and widening projects in North Richland Hills, please view our current Capital Projects.

-- For information on street maintenance activities, please view our current Preventive Street Maintenance Program.
+- For information on street maintenance projects, including asphalt overlays, please view our current Preventive Street Maintenance Program.

 - To report a pothole, damaged street sign or signal light malfunction, please call the Public Works Streets Division at 817-427-6460 or use our online reporting form.

 - For highway conditions, please visit the Texas Department of Transportation website.

 - To request repairs on freeways and state highways, please contact the Texas Department of Transportation district office at 817-370-6500.

 - To report a street light that is out, please contact Oncor at 888-313-4747 or use their online reporting tool.

 The Traffic Calming Program is designed to limit the speed and the number of vehicles on residential streets and to safely move traffic from one point to another.
 This can involve measures ranging from police enforcement and neighborhood watch programs, to strategic physical changes to residential streets.
 Physical changes to the streets may include signs, speed bumps and narrowing traffic lanes.
 Streets classified as arterial, collector or primary routes for emergency response are not eligible for the Traffic Calming Program.
 A Neighborhood Action Request form can be found in the Traffic Calming Program Policy and must be submitted before any action can be taken under the program.